ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/kafka.md

 If you are authenticating to MSK with a IAM role ARN, you will need to add a trusted relationship between your ClickHouse Cloud instance so the role can be assumed.

 :::note
-Role-based access only works for ClickHouse Cloud instances deployed to AWS
+Role-based access only works for ClickHouse Cloud instances deployed to AWS.
 :::

 ```json